zalf-rdm/bonares-handbook/src/how_to_publish/dataset_and_metadata.md

 ---
-label: Dataset and Metadata Submission
+label: Upload dataset and metadata in our Upload Tool
 icon: project-roadmap
 expanded: false
 order: 30